 You will need to create and file nonprofit articles of incorporation with the Louisiana Secretary of State's office.
+As of May 2020, the filing fee for nonprofits is $75.
 The Louisiana Secretary of State's website has a nonprofit articles of incorporation form you can use to create your articles.
 You can also create and file your articles online.
 Your articles must include:

 In addition to what's required in your articles under state law, you'll need to include certain provisions in your articles to meet IRS requirements for 501(c)(3) tax-exempt status.
 For IRS purposes, your articles must include: